Jaycie Johnson: Club career

 North Carolina Courage selected Johnson in the third round of the 2017 NWSL College Draft, but she suffered a knee injury and missed the entire 2017 NWSL season.

 Ahead of the 2018 NWSL season, Reign FC invited Johnson to its preseason camp as a trialist, and she made the team as a National Team Replacement player on March 30.
 She subsequently made the first-team roster on July 10, after a long spell on the disabled list.

 Johnson remained with Reign FC in 2019 as a supplemental player, but she was moved to the season-ending injury list on June 28, 2019.
 The club declined to pick up her contract options for 2020 at the end of the season.

 Ahead of the 2021 season, Johnson was picked up by Kansas City NWSL.

+Johnson was waived by Kansas City in November 2022.

 International career

 Johnson was a member of the United States U23 team in 2015.